Friday, November 10, 2017

 The Barristers’ Breakfast brings together members of the greater MSP legal community to support children at a critical point in their development.
 Joyce Preschool and the MHBA invite you to join us for this benefit breakfast, which includes networking, coffee and light breakfast, and a presentation.The Barristers’ Breakfast is an opportunity for the legal community to support tomorrow’s leaders, while raising awareness of the critical role early childhood education plays in building a more diverse professional community in Minnesota.

-Our 2016 speaker is Valerie M. Jensen, executive director of Twin Cities Diversity in Practice.
+Our 2016 speaker was Valerie M. Jensen, executive director of Twin Cities Diversity in Practice.
+U.S. Senator Amy Klobuchar also joined us for remarks.

 Val Jensen is an expert in leading cultural change and talent development across and within organizations.
 She has spent her career bringing together individuals from very different backgrounds to problem solve and leverage their contributions and energies to help their organizations get the best results.
 Val has worked locally, nationally and internationally to develop organizations and the talent within those organizations despite differences and the barriers that may create.
 As the Executive Director of Twin Cities Diversity in Practice, an association of 32 law firms and 16 corporate law departments focused on the recruitment, advancement and retention of diverse lawyers in the Minnesota, Val has coached and counseled numerous attorneys, developed extensive programming on leadership and professional development and created a platform where everyone has an opportunity to participate and grow.
 Diversity in Practice is a unique model that has become the industry standard in Diversity and Inclusion in the Twin Cities legal market.